CI Operator

 Build Arguments

-configuration specifies a list of build arguments.
+The build_args option in ci-operator configuration specifies a list of build arguments.
 The values of those arguments are passed to the build at the build time to override their default values from Dockerfile.
-The value of a build argument is taken from the field value
+The value of a build argument is taken from the field value in the configuration.

 How Builds Work In CI